thebadladns/wasteladns/c++_2024-/src/TestSDF/README.md

 ![](summary.gif)

 Here is some quick and simple setup to blend a raymarched SDF (signed distance fields) scene with a traditional rasterized one.
-The setup is heavily inspired by Iñigo Quilez's articles on the subject.
+The techniques are heavily inspired by Iñigo Quilez's articles on the subject.

 ## Building notes